 Electricity costs to charge an electric vehicle are difficult to determine.
 There are so many variables to consider – where you live, what type of car you have, what type of charger you’re using, and what kind of onboard charger you have on your EV – that giving a broad price for EV charging is useless.
 Still, we’ll try our best.
 Just keep in mind that your situation will certainly be different.

-According to the U.S. Energy Information Administration, the average rate of charging at home cost $0.15 per kWh in the U.S. earlier this year in July.
+According to the U.S. Energy Information Administration, the average rate of charging at home cost $0.15 per kWh in the U.S. earlier in March 2023.
 Putting all of the numbers – 15,000 miles per year, 120 MPGe combined, and $0.15 per kWh — you get $632 to charge the Kona Electric for an entire year.
-Using data from the EPA’s website with our figures for the gas-powered Kona — $3.66 per gallon, 15,000 miles per year, and 32 mpg combined — you’re looking at spending $1,700 to fill up the Kona in a year.
+Using data from the EPA’s website with our figures for the gas-powered Kona — $3.50 per gallon, 15,000 miles per year, and 32 mpg combined — you’re looking at spending around $1,640 to fill up the Kona in a year.

 Overall, it looks like an EV would be far more affordable to fuel than a gas-powered car, depending on where you live and what kind of charger you use.